AdityaTaggar05/annora-user-service/README.md

 - JWT verification only (no token issuance)
 - Strict request validation
 - Redis-backed rate limiting
-- No sensitive data leaked in errors
+- No sensitive data leaked in errors or logs

 ---